 If you make a purchase for $250 or more with cash or debit card, you will not receive a cash or debit card refund if you return the purchase.
 Rather, Best Buy will issue your refund by check within 10 business days.
 From a customer's point of view, it seems logical that a store that has the ability to take cash and debit cards should also have the ability to give it back.
 Cash customers may choose to shop someplace where cash is less difficult.

-Retailers With Difficult Gift Exchange and Worst Return Policies
+Beware of Retailers With Difficult Gift Exchange and Return Policies

 How a retailer handles a merchandise sale is no less important than how the retailer handles the return of that same merchandise.
 Customer unfriendly policies which make a gift return difficult or impossible can cause a retailer to lose two customers if both the gift recipient is inconvenienced, and the gift giver is embarrassed.

-Retailers wanting to make enemies and lose customers in their own operation can adopt some or all of these return worst practices.
-Retailers that understand the customer acquisition value of customer-centric gift return policies will avoid these gift return practices employed by some major US retailers.
+Retailers that understand the customer acquisition value of customer-centric gift return policies will avoid these gift return practices employed by some major U.S.retail companies.